Build System

 ./build/GocciaScriptLoader example.js --config=./configs/

 Relative paths are resolved against the current working directory.
 A missing file or a directory with no recognised goccia.* is a hard error so a typo is not silently ignored.
-CLI arguments still take precedence over values from the file, and per-file configs continue to be discovered normally for individual files.
+CLI options still take precedence over values from the file, and per-file configs continue to be discovered normally for individual files.

 {